Andrej Babiš: Early life and career

-Andrej Babiš was born on 2 September 1954 in Bratislava to a Slovak father from Hlohovec and a Carpathian German mother from Yasinia, now Zakarpattia Oblast of Ukraine.
+Andrej Babiš was born on 2 September 1954 in Bratislava, Czechoslovakia (now Slovakia), to a Slovak father from Hlohovec and a Carpathian German mother from Yasinia, now Zakarpattia Oblast, Ukraine.
 His father, a diplomat and member of the Communist Party of Czechoslovakia (KSČ), represented Czechoslovakia during the negotiation of the General Agreement on Tariffs and Trade (GATT) in Geneva and as a consultant at the United Nations.
 On his mother's side, he is the nephew of Ervin and Viera Scheibner.

-Babiš spent part of his childhood abroad, and was educated in Paris and Geneva.
-Later, he studied at a gymnasium and continued to the University of Economics in Bratislava, where he studied international trade.
+Babiš spent part of his childhood abroad and was educated in Paris and Geneva.
+He continued his studies at a gymnasium and the University of Economics in Bratislava, where he studied international trade.
 In 1978, after graduating, he joined the Slovak state-controlled international trading company Chemapol Bratislava, which later became Petrimex.
 In 1985, he was appointed as the organisation's representative in Morocco.
 He joined the Communist Party of Czechoslovakia in 1980.
-During the 1980s, he was an agent for StB, the Czechoslovak secret state security service.
+During the 1980s, he was an agent for the Czechoslovak state security service (StB).
 Babiš denies knowingly being an agent of StB, but his legal challenges against the Slovak National Memory Institute were unsuccessful.
 It is alleged that he was also in contact with the Soviet KGB.